ARPC/pdfservices-ruby-sdk/README.md

 ## Code of Conduct

-Everyone interacting in the Pdfservices::Ruby::Sdk project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/pdfservices-ruby-sdk/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the PdfServices::Ruby::Sdk project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/PdfServices-ruby-sdk/blob/main/CODE_OF_CONDUCT.md).